Mexican Red Kneed Tarantula (Brachypelma smithii).

 Substrate (Ground cover)

-A 2cm layer of Vermiculite should cover the bottom of the tank and a thin layer of chipped bark or cocoa fibre placed on top of that.
+A 5cm layer of Vermiculite should cover the bottom of the tank and a thin layer of chipped bark or cocoa fibre placed on top of that.
 These can be purchased from most garden centres and should be kept damp to keep up the humidity levels in the tank.
-Potting compost should not be used as they really need to be sterilised and changed frequently.
+Potting compost should not be used as it really needs to be sterilised and changed frequently.
+If your tarantula is a terrestrial species that likes to dig then you may need up to 15cm of substrate and a larger tank.

 A temperature of 21-24°C is required for most of the tarantulas that you should buy as a beginner.
 If you have a centrally heated room which stays at that temperature all the time then you won't need extra heating during the winter, but you will between spring and autumn when the heating is switched off.

-A good pet shop that sells reptiles and spiders will have a variety of thermostatically controlled heating devices including underground cables, heating mats and hot rocks.
+A good pet shop that sells reptiles and spiders will have a variety of thermostatically controlled heating devices including underground cables and heating mats.
 Tell them the size and type of tank that you are using and they will recommend a suitable heater for you.
 An alternative is a seed propagator which can be purchased from garden centres.
 You can keep your tank inside it.
-Red light bulbs are not very suitable for heating spider tanks.
+Red light bulbs are not suitable for heating spider tanks.

-The humidity in the tank should not be less than 50-60% and you should buy a little humidity gauge to stick on the inside of your tank.
+The humidity in the tank should not be less than 50-60% and you should buy an accurate humidity gauge to put inside the tank.
 If the humidity drops below 50% your tarantula may die during its next moult.
-You can keep the humidity high by misting the tank with water from a plant mister.
-You should make sure that has been washed thoroughly if it's been used for any plant fertiliser or other chemicals.
+You can keep the humidity high by dampening the substrate.
+Misting the tank using a plant mister can also help, especially for arboreal species, but be aware that the water droplets can evaporate quickly.
+If you are using a plant mister then you should make sure that it has been washed thoroughly if it's been used for any plant fertiliser or other chemicals.
 Also, keep a check on the tank to make sure no mould develops.

-Crickets and locusts are usually available from pet shops that sell tarantulas and reptiles, and you can try other livestock which you catch yourself, such as moths and caterpillars.
-Some will even eat earthworms.
-A tarantula of about 3-4cm in body length will eat 8-10 crickets each week although it will survive on less.
+Crickets and locusts are usually available from pet shops that sell tarantulas and reptiles, and you can try other livestock too such as wax worms.
+A tarantula of about 3-4cm in body length will eat 2-3 crickets per week but they will not over eat so any crickets not being eaten may indicate that you are overfeeding your tarantula or it is preparing for a moult.

 If you keep live food for your tarantula then you should also ensure that the live food is kept in appropriate conditions (adequate space, correct temperature and humidity and access to food and water).